 The human genome is made up of 23 pairs of chromosomes, the biological blueprints that make humans … well, human.
 But it turns out that some of our DNA — about 8% — are the remnants of ancient viruses ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 A glowing, digital double helix represents the billions of base pairs scientists analyze when sequencing ancient DNA.
-In 1976, workers excavating a tunnel for the Toronto subway system came across ...
+In 1976, ...

 Researchers have reconstructed ancient herpesvirus genomes from Iron Age and medieval Europeans, revealing that HHV-6 has been infecting humans for at least 2,500 years.
 Some people inherited the ...